T Register 2020 Events

 Depending on what happens, our only thinking at the present time is that if the situation improves enough, we might try to organise and impromptu ‘pop-up’ T Party, but we’re not holding our breath.

-T Register 2020 Autumn Tour to the Malvern and Shropshire Hills – now cancelled
+T Register 2020 Autumn Tour to the Malvern and Shropshire Hills – postponed until 2021

 Update 2 August 2020